allenai/s2orc-doc2json/README.md

 python doc2json/pdf2json/process_tex.py -i test/latex/1911.02782.gz -t temp_dir/ -o output_dir/
 ```

+## Loading a S2ORC JSON file

+The format of S2ORC releases have drifted over time.
+Use the `load_s2orc` function in `doc2json/s2orc.py` to try and load historic and currect S2ORC JSON.

 ## Run a Flask app and process documents through a web service

 To process PDFs, you will first need to start Grobid (defaults to port 8070).
 If you are processing LaTeX, no need for this step.